 - a.
-Bringing unity and a message to groups: You are not alone. - Conduct learning days and workshops on group related topics(such as but not limited to: GSR orientations, group booklet learning days, Tradition workshops, chairperson orientations.) - c.
+Bringing unity and a message to groups: You are not alone. - b.
+Conduct learning days and workshops on group related topics(such as but not limited to: GSR orientations, group booklet learning days, Tradition workshops, chairperson orientations.) - c.
 Attending groups not represented by EASC, sharing the importance of group involvement in the area, and welcoming them to EASC. - d.
 Passing on information about the NA service structure. - e.
-Maintain communication with other ASC subcommittees.

-- Maintain communication with WSO groups coordinator and WSO Data Entry section(Group Registrations) as needed. - g.
-Performs any other activities that benefit the Outreach and Fellowship Development efforts in the area. - Shall have a monthly budget of \$75 to conduct business.
-This budget shall not accrue if not used - To follow EASCNA Outreach Mobile Meeting Guidelines and Policy.
+Maintain communication with other ASC subcommittees. - f.
+Performs any other activities that benefit the Outreach and Fellowship Development efforts in the area. - g.
+Shall have a monthly budget of \$200 to conduct business.
+This budget shall not accrue if not used - h.
+To follow EASCNA Outreach Mobile Meeting Guidelines and Policy.